wso2/docs-choreo-dev/en/docs/authentication-and-authorization/secure-web-applications-with-managed-authentication.md

 5. Paste the **Client ID** and **Client Secret** of the OIDC/OAuth2.0 Application created in Asgardeo.
 6. Click **Add Keys**.

-## Step 4.c: Manage OAuth Keys with Asgardeo
+## Step 4.c: Manage OAuth Keys with an External Identity Provider

-### Create OIDC/OAuth2.0 Application in Identity Provider
+### Create OIDC/OAuth2.0 Application in the External Identity Provider

 1. Create a OIDC/OAuth2.0 Application.
 2. Configure `Code` and `Refresh Token` as **Allowed grant types**.